 Our UK contact centre is open 24 hours 365 days a year.

-According to the Civil Partnership Act 2004, since 21 December 2005 same-sex couples have the opportunity to register their relationship as a civil partnership, provided both partners are aged 16 or over.
+According to the Civil Partnership Act 2004 same-sex couples have the opportunity to register their relationship as a Civil Partnership, provided both partners are aged 16 or over.

-The Act is groundbreaking in the United Kingdom, conferring upon registrants rights akin to those enjoyed by (heterosexual) married couples.
-It does not apply, however, to unmarried heterosexual cohabitees, nor does it confer any rights on unregistered same-sex couples.
+The Civil Partnership Act is ground-breaking in the UK, conferring upon registrants legal rights akin to those enjoyed by (heterosexual) married couples.
+It does not apply, however, to unmarried heterosexual cohabitees, nor does it confer any legal rights on unregistered same-sex couples.
 In at least these respects it falls short of what some had hoped would be put in place.

-Registration is a straightforward process akin to civil marriage.
-Couples are required to have lived in England or Wales for at least a week, and to have given at least 15 days’ notice of their desire to register and the time and place of their intended registration at a licensed location (which can be practically anywhere but religious premises).
-For all practical purposes, the signing of the register at the appointed moment before a registrar and two witnesses constitutes the registration of the partnership.
+Civil Partnership Registration is a straightforward process akin to civil marriage.
+Couples are required to have lived in England or Wales for at least a week, and to have given at least 15 days’ notice of their desire to register and the time and place of their intended registration at a licensed location; which can be practically anywhere but religious premises.